 Vital records consist of birth, death, marriage, and divorce certificates.
 State government vital records offices issue these documents.
-To get a copy of a vital record, contact the vital records office in the state where the event occurred.
+To get a copy or a certified copy of a vital record, contact the vital records office in the state where the event occurred.

 Who may request records and for what purpose: